 Being debt-free is important for those who want to decide how their money is spent instead of giving the added income in the form of interest to banks and loan companies.
 Imagine how it would feel to be 100% free from all debt.

-It’s easy to see why there are so many people attracted by using credit cards as an option because they think that way they can live life like others do…but behind the facade lies many drawbacks if you’re being consumed by your own desire for material goods.
+It’s easy to see why there are so many people attracted by using credit cards as an option because they think that way they can live life like others do…but behind the facade lies many drawbacks if you’re being consumed by your desire for material goods.

-Being able to choose what happens with our hard-earned cash seems appealing at first glance.
+Choosing what happens with our hard-earned cash seems appealing at first glance.

 Final Thoughts On How To Keep Track Of Your Bills Each Month